emi80/docker-201502/tutorial/Readme.md

 # Docker tutorial

 In the following tutorial we are going to play around with some Docker comands.
-We use an Ubuntu virtual machine with Docker up and running and some already installed images.
+For the purpose, we use an Ubuntu virtual machine with Docker up and running and some already installed images.

 ## Course virtual machine